HOTELS Pyramids in Florida - Sun, Sulfur, and Sacred Geometry

 Luxor Pyramid | Photo by CreatingClick

 The villas are proper geometric pyramids, with pointed roofs and triangular faces, arranged in a loose village pattern around the central lake.
-The Royal category is built entirely from wood in the manner of an Austrian mountain chalet, giving it a warmer, more textured exterior than the others.
+The Royal category is built entirely from wood in the manner of an Austrian mountain chalet, giving it a warmer, more textured interior than the others.
 The Luxor sits near the property's private nature preserve at the far end of the village.
 All of them have terraces - some quite large.

 The design isn't purely aesthetic.
 According to Freller's patented construction method, the triangular structure is more stable under stress than conventional rectangular buildings, which is why they're rated for both hurricanes and earthquakes.